YLS_banner_crop_0003_GLC.jpg

 Diana Lee

-Diana is a Yale Law School graduate, where she studied he intersection of law, technology, and civil liberties.
+Diana is a Yale Law School graduate, where she studied the intersection of law, technology, and civil liberties.
 She was a member of the Media Freedom and Information Access Clinic, the Veterans Legal Services Clinic, and the Yale Law Journal.
 Diana interned at the Wikimedia Foundation, where she assisted in-house counsel with a range of foreign law challenges to online free speech and access to knowledge.
-Prior to law school, Diana served as a Global Academic Fellow at New York University Shanghai.
+Prior to law school, Diana served as a global academic fellow at New York University Shanghai.
 She graduated from Bowdoin College with honors in history.

 Philip Levitz